 The famous redwood forests of California are all absolutely wondrous, and there are many different ways to experience them.
-This Redwood Skywalk just went up in Eureka, and it provides a totally unparalleled view of these spectacular trees.
+This Redwood Skywalk went up in Eureka last summer, and although it’s not a natural wonder in itself, it provides a totally unparalleled way to experience the redwoods.
 The breathtaking pathway is suspended from the redwood trees themselves, hanging at a whopping 100 feet above the ground at its highest point.
 Visitors will stroll through the biggest and tallest trees in the world, about a third of the way up into the 250-foot canopy.

 10. Glass Beach in Fort Bragg

 Most Californians who live on the coast will be familiar with sea glass, which is formed when pieces of glass in the ocean become smoothed down into beautiful, transclucent pebbles.
 It’s exciting enough to find a beautiful piece of sea glass on any old beach, but Glass Beach in Fort Bragg is on another level.
 The craziest thing?
 This site used to be a garbage dump, which is where all the broken glass came from!
 The colorful pieces are mixed in with the beach’s pebbles, making for a glittering landscape.
 It is illegal to remove glass from Glass Beach, because years of visitors pocketing the glass have depleted the landscape quite a bit.
 Nonetheless, you’ll still find a good amount of sea glass, which makes for awesome pictures.